 Retirement Planning: Why the Stakes Are Higher for Women

-With women making up 47% of the U.S. workforce, and earning more college and advanced degrees than men, it’s important for employers to understand that retirement outcomes are not gender neutral.
-Companies can benefit their employees and long-term bottom line greatly when they engage more fully in helping all of their employees prepare for retirement.
+With women making up 47% of the U.S. workforce,2 it’s important for employers to understand that retirement outcomes are not gender neutral.
+Employees, and your company’s long-term bottom line, can benefit greatly from engaging more fully in helping employees prepare for retirement.

 Women are more likely than men to be the primary family caregiver and take unpaid time off to care for their own children or relatives.
-This leads them to leave the workforce, pause their careers, or seek more flexible, part-time jobs that often don’t offer employee retirement savings plans: 30% of women are not offered any retirement benefits at work, compared to 21% of men.5 As a result, women have less time and opportunities to save, missing out on years of contributions and the benefits of compounding interest that come with saving early and often.
+This can lead them to leave the workforce, pause their careers or seek more flexible, part-time jobs that often don’t offer employee retirement savings plans.
+These pauses or shifts in career trajectory can reduce the total funds saved and accumulated in employer-sponsored retirement plans.
+And lower lifetime earnings may mean fewer opportunities to save for retirement as a whole.

-Though women are similar to men in their goals for retirement, they are less certain about their ability to meet those goals: 45% of women aren't confident they will be able to retire comfortably, compared with 29% of men.8 This lack of confidence may be explained partly by a lack of financial education, societal gender expectations, or simply their own perception of their investment competence: just 15% of women say that they are very knowledgeable about managing their savings and investments.9
+Differences in attitude and perception contribute to the gender gap in retirement.
+Though women are similar to men in their goals for retirement, they are less certain about their ability to meet those goals: 36% of women aren't confident they will be able to retire comfortably, compared with 21% of men.9 In addition to the wage and retirement savings disparity, this lack of confidence may also be attributed to a lack of financial education, societal gender expectations or simply their own perception of their investment competence.

 Demonstrating an understanding of women’s unique challenges is key to not only helping deliver better outcomes for female employees, but also improving the recruitment and retention of women within an organization.
 In order to maximize the value of your retirement plan for female employees, and offer meaningful steps toward improving women’s overall financial wellness, here are some things to consider:

 Plan design is one of the most important levers businesses can pull to improve women’s retirement savings.
 For some women, it’s simply an issue of getting started.
-For others, it’s about saving consistently and at an adequate rate.
-Things like auto-enrollment, auto-escalation, and catch-up contributions can help increase participation rates and improve savings outcomes over time.
+For others, it’s about saving consistently at a specific rate.
+Things like auto-enrollment, auto-escalation and catch-up contributions can help increase participation rates and improve savings outcomes over time.
 For example, auto-enrollment removes the legwork needed to enroll in a plan, making plan participation easy and convenient.
-Auto-escalation automatically bumps up women’s savings rates annually, helping women contribute more money to their plans without lifting a finger, while catch-up contributions allow women 50 and older to “catch up” on contributions they might have missed out on earlier in their career (due to leaving the workforce during motherhood, for example).
+Auto-escalation automatically bumps up a participant’s savings rates annually, helping women contribute more money to their plans without lifting a finger.
+Catch-up contributions allow those 50 and older to “catch up” on contributions they might have missed out on earlier in their career (due to leaving the workforce, for example).

 Men and women don’t just think about retirement differently, they also talk about it differently.
-It’s important to have targeted financial education that includes information specific to the needs, concerns, and circumstances of women, like how to navigate retirement planning in the event of motherhood, or sharing data about women’s longer life expectancies.
-This not only helps them feel recognized and valued in the workplace, but also better equips them to build the financial security they want and need for their futures.
+And it’s important to have targeted financial education that includes information specific to the concerns and circumstances of women, like navigating retirement planning in the event of a lapse in employment and accessing financial services and products appropriate for their specific situations.
+This not only helps a vital segment of your workforce feel recognized and valued but also better equips them to build the financial security they want and need to achieve their future goals.

-Financial wellness tools can increase female participation, engagement, and retention by providing insight into their unique longevity risk, modeling their financial potential, maximizing their benefit dollars, monitoring their progress, and helping them plan their finances more strategically.
-The use of these holistic and digital tools can help women understand their stakes in retirement, and bring their future finances into a more meaningful and tangible context.
+Financial wellness tools can increase female participation, engagement and retention by providing insight into their unique requirements, modeling their financial potential, monitoring their progress and helping them build a financial strategy.
+The use of these holistic and digital tools can help women understand their stakes in retirement and bring their future finances into perspective.

-Boosting women’s retirement readiness can be an influential driver in attracting, engaging, and retaining more female talent.
+Boosting women’s retirement readiness can be an influential driver in attracting, engaging and retaining female talent.
 As women continue to make great strides in their personal and professional lives, it’s important to ensure they do so in retirement as well.
-A Morgan Stanley Financial Advisor can help you understand the options available to your organization and assist you in better addressing women’s financial planning issues so that retirement planning can be successful for all.
+A Morgan Stanley Financial Advisor can help you understand the options available to your organization and assist you in better addressing women’s financial goals.